techdiverdown/dotnet/src/OneReview/README.md

-# Learn Best API Practies from AmiChai Mantiband
+# Learn Best API Practices from AmiChai Mantiband

 This is from a youtube video tutorial by Amichai Mantiband